RoostGPT

 VERTEX_REGION= # Required if AI_TYPE=vertexai and VERTEX_FINE_TUNE=true

-VERTEX_BEARER_TOKEN= # Required if AI_TYPE=vertexai
+VERTEX_BEARER_TOKEN= # Required if AI_TYPE=vertexai and VERTEX_CREDENTIAL_TYPE=token

 VERTEX_MODEL= # Required if AI_TYPE=vertexai; Supports [text-bison, code-bison, codechat-bison, text-bison-32k, code-bison-32k, codechat-bison-32k, gemini-pro]